supa2/Automaton/The-step-machine.md

 Step id=0
 ```

-For an application of this have a look at the analog_bargraph example.
+For an application of this have a look at the led_fuel_gauge example.

 ### EVT_SWEEP ###